-There are hundreds of definitions that have been suggested over the years, one of them being that irony is a figure of speech which is a contradiction or incongruity between what is expected and what actually occurs.
+Irony is a figure of speech which is a contradiction or incongruity between what is expected and what actually occurs.

-Most of the definitions of irony however seem to suggest that irony involve a contrast between appearance and actual reality.
+Most of the definitions of irony however seem to suggest that irony involves a contrast between appearance and actual reality.
 It is a discrepancy between what is anticipated to be true and what is actually true.

 There are Three Types of Irony

 - Verbal irony

 Verbal irony is the use of words to mean something different from what a person actually says.